 It’s known that reputation is always built on trust.
-This trust comes from the transparency you can provide to your modern consumers through cyber security.
-Building your brand reputation today depends a lot on how well you handle your brand’s cyber security.
+This trust comes from the transparency you can provide your modern consumers through cyber security.
+Building your brand reputation today depends significantly on how well you handle your brand’s cyber security.

 So, if you are a business owner trying to wrap your head around branding, you must explore the connection between reputation and cybersecurity.
-To make things clear for you, we discussed the brand reputation in cyber security.
+To clarify things, we discussed the brand reputation in cyber security.
 Let’s dive in!

 Brand Reputation and Cyber Security: Where Do They Converge?

-To understand how brand reputation and cyber security are related, we must first know what these terms are and why they are necessary for businesses.
+To understand how brand reputation and cyber security are related, we must first know these terms and why they are necessary for businesses.

 In simple words, your brand reputation is how the consumers see you.
 Customers do not only buy your physical products or services.
 Instead, it is the idea of your brand that motivates them to trust you with their money.
 That’s why no brand can survive without maintaining a good reputation.

 On the other hand, Cyber Security is a way to protect your computer systems from data theft, breaches, or any other cyber attack.
 With the strategies for cyber security, you ensure your customers that their data is safe with you to establish trust.